digitaltrails/vdu_controls/README.md

 > follow the instructions in the README.md included in the release tar or zip.

-If vdu_controls isn't already available for your distribution, you can download or git-clone the latest from github.
+If vdu_controls isn't already available for your distribution, you can download or git-clone the latest from GitHub.
 The source can be used to install the application into `$HOME/.local/` as runnable python-zipapp:

    ```